 To help designers,

-engineers, contractors and others meet those expectations, indoor air
+engineers, contractors and others meet those expectations,

-ventilation and air distribution.
+well as ventilation and air distribution.

 seminar focuses on new means of controlling humidity through HVAC